RI Rental & Property Management

 Are you a real estate professional looking to expand your horizons and enhance your portfolio of services?
 The world of rental properties offers a wealth of opportunities, and this comprehensive series is your ticket to unlocking their full potential while earning CEs.

 In your business, you may be called upon to handle all aspects related to a property, including finding potential buyers, maintaining house integrity, making sure tenants respect their contractual obligations, and more.
 The Rhode Island Association of REALTORS® Professional Development Center offers a comprehensive series of classes designed to zero in on the many facets of the rental process and property management.
-If you do not currently hold a real estate license, please review the bottom of this page.

 Completion of all courses will lead to RIAR’s own RI Rental (RIRS – RI Rental Specialist) and/or Property Management (RIPMS – RI Property Management Specialist) Certification.